musatirgithub/tindog/README.md

 ### Project Information
-- Max-Challenge website is made by using HTML & CSS,
+- Tindog website is made by using Bootstrap5, HTML & CSS,
 - Fonts are imported from Google Fonts,
-- CSS files are connected to HTML files by using <link rel="stylesheet" href="styles/shared.css"> element.
+-

 ------
 I used;
 - HTML
 - CSS
+- Bootstrap5